puppetlabs/puppetdb/documentation/api/command/v1/commands.markdown

 ## Command submission

-Commands are submitted via HTTP to the `/pdb/cmd/v1` URL and must conform to the following rules:
+Commands must be submitted via HTTP to the `/pdb/cmd/v1` endpoint via one of two mechanisms:

-* A `POST` is used
-* The `POST` body must contain the JSON payload.
-* There is an `Accept` header that matches `application/json`.
-* The content-type is `application/json`.
+* Payload and parameters: This method entails POSTing the certname, command name, command version, and optionally the checksum as parameters, with the POST body containing the given command's wire format.
+This mechanism allows PuppetDB to provide better validation and feedback at time of POSTing without inspecting the command payload itself, and should be preferred over the alternative due to lower memory consumption.

+* Payload only (deprecated): This method entails POSTing a single JSON body containing the certname, command name, and command version along side a `payload` key valued with the given command's wire format.
+The checksum is optionally provided as a parameter.

-Optionally, there may be a query parameter, `checksum`, that contains a SHA-1 hash of the payload which will be used for verification.
+In either case, the checksum should contain a SHA-1 hash of the payload which will be used for content verification with the server.
 When a command is successfully submitted, the submitter will receive the following:

 * A response code of 200
 * A content-type of `application/json`